adegenna/cahnhilliard_2d/README.md

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/thermal/thermal_eqn.gif">

-# python/
-This subdirectory contains earlier prototyping code in pure Python, but support for it has been discontinued in favor of the C++/Swig solution.

 # cpp/
 This subdirectory contains all C++ source (in `src/`) as well as Python Swig wrappers (in `swig`).